Yanseses/Todo/README.md

-# Cписок дел
+# Todo list

-Реализована возможность переключения между локальным хранилищем данных (localstorage) и сервером (node)
+Implemented the ability to switch between local data storage (localstorage) and server (node)